 4 The three "non-discretionary" plans do state that "Proof of Loss means written evidence satisfactory to us that you are Disabled and entitled to LTD Monthly Benefits."
-See 22 AR 2443.
+See AR 2443.
 But under Kearny and Sandy, the use of the phrase "satisfactory to us" to describe the quantum of proof required to state a claim for benefits does not confer sufficient discretion to warrant deferential review.
 See Sandy, 222 F.3d at 1204; Kearny, 175 F.3d at 1089-90.

-5 Similar confusion exists with respect to the significance of so-called summary plan 25 descriptions ("SPDs").
-Some courts have held that "[t]he language of the plan is what controls; a 26 summary plan description cannot be used to expand discretion given under plan," Akhtar v.
+summary plan description cannot be used to expand discretion given under plan," Akhtar v.
 Cont'l Cas.
 Co., No. 01 C 7109, 2002 WL 500544, at 4 (N.D.
 Ill.
-April 1, 2002) (citing Health 27 Cost Controls of Illinois, 187 F.3d at 711), while others have stated plainly that although a policy does not contain a clause granting discretion to the Plan Administrator, "[t]his fact . . . is not fatal 28 to [the insurer's] argument because when the SPD conflicts with the Policy, the SPD controls."
+April 1, 2002) (citing Health Cost Controls of Illinois, 187 F.3d at 711), while others have stated plainly that although a policy does not contain a clause granting discretion to the Plan Administrator, "[t]his fact . . . is not fatal to [the insurer's] argument because when the SPD conflicts with the Policy, the SPD controls."

-A review of the case law reveals that in determining whether a plan administrator retains 1 2 sufficient discretion to warrant deferential judicial review, the focus is less on a putative hierarchy of documents than on whether an employee "[has] be[en] told in clear terms that the 3 administrator reserves the authority to construe terms in the plan."
+A review of the case law reveals that in determining whether a plan administrator retains sufficient discretion to warrant deferential judicial review, the focus is less on a putative hierarchy of documents than on whether an employee "[has] be[en] told in clear terms that the administrator reserves the authority to construe terms in the plan."
 Ruttenberg v.
 U.S. Life Ins.
-4 5 Co. in City of New York, 413 F.3d 652, 659 (7th Cir.
+Co. in City of New York, 413 F.3d 652, 659 (7th Cir.
 2005) (citing Herzberger v.
 Standard Ins.
 Co., 205 F.3d 327, 333 (7th Cir.
 2000)).
 Thus, in Heidgard v.
-Olin, the Second Circuit gave 6 7 controlling effect to the non-discretionary terms of a "booklet" distributed by a company to its 8 employees, because "only the Booklet, not the Plan itself, was distributed to employees," and 9 "[t]he Booklet purported to summarize the Plan."
+Olin, the Second Circuit gave controlling effect to the non-discretionary terms of a "booklet" distributed by a company to its employees, because "only the Booklet, not the Plan itself, was distributed to employees," and "[t]he Booklet purported to summarize the Plan."
 906 F.2d at 907.
-Facing the opposite situation 10 in Sperandeo, in which the Policy lacked discretionary language but several certificates of 11 insurance and summary plan descriptions ("SPDs") contained such language, the Seventh Circuit emphasized that the "lack of discretionary language in the policy itself, coupled with explicit 12 13 language of the Certificate and the SPD that they are not part of the policy," precluded the application of a deferential standard of review.
+Facing the opposite situation in Sperandeo, in which the Policy lacked discretionary language but several certificates of insurance and summary plan descriptions ("SPDs") contained such language, the Seventh Circuit emphasized that the "lack of discretionary language in the policy itself, coupled with explicit language of the Certificate and the SPD that they are not part of the policy," precluded the application of a deferential standard of review.
 460 F.3d at 872.
-Finally, in Ruttenberg, where 14 15 discretionary language was present in an employer's application for group insurance, known as a Master Application, the court focused on the lack of discretionary language in documents such as 16 17 the SPD and a certificate of insurance to hold that the language in the Master Application did not 18 warrant application of an abuse of discretion standard.
+Finally, in Ruttenberg, where discretionary language was present in an employer's application for group insurance, known as a Master Application, the court focused on the lack of discretionary language in documents such as the SPD and a certificate of insurance to hold that the language in the Master Application did not warrant application of an abuse of discretion standard.
 413 F.3d at 659-60.